usrfrann/hackingtools/README.md

 #Security tools

 #Tools that I am creating to help grow with my security background.
+Credit goes to Al Sweigart for the art of explaining the math.

 1. Mac Address Changer scrypt run in a bash Shell
 2. WIFI detector and jammer scrypt with text editor